Exclusive · Google Ads Sourced

 Our Wisconsin leads typically deliver world-class ROI.

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category, plus the full Wisconsin PI mix.
-Pre-screened for injury, fault under the 51% bar, representation status, and SOL position.
+Real-time Google Ads leads across the full Wisconsin PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 51% bar, representation status, and filing deadline.

 Everything you need to know about our injury lead generation service